Eddy08/activity_simulators/Readme.md

-# Run
+# Run with params will generate no of files passed in the param
 <python3 keyword> json-generator.py <100 / No. files to make>
-python json-generator.py -> 10 files only
+# Run without params will generate -> 10 files only
+python json-generator.py